Fire and Colour

 Substack tells me this post is too long for email as there are a lot of photos.
 To see the whole thing just press VIEW ENTIRE MESSAGE at the end of the email and you’ll see it in one.
 Or head to the online version.

-Thursday 13th March 2025, the day before Holi, and Jodhpur was bathed in an aura of anticipation.
-Wandering through the early morning streets of the Sri Ganganagar neighbourhood, it seemed to me that the inhabitants were going about their business with a quiet but purposeful energy.
+Jodhpur was bathed in an aura of anticipation.
+In the early morning streets of the Sri Ganganagar neighbourhood, the inhabitants were going about their business with a quiet but purposeful energy.
 Holi was near, and preparations for Holika Dahan - the ritual burning of a symbolic pyre on the eve of Holi - were already shaping the day.

 Holika Dahan marks the beginning of the two-day Holi festival, and its roots lie in an ancient story of good triumphing over evil.
 It’s named after Holika, a figure from Hindu mythology, who was consumed by fire while trying to harm her virtuous nephew, Prahlad.
 The fire symbolises the burning away of negativity and the victory of faith, integrity, and light.